ut7/killing-me-softly-with-this-pair/English/killingMeSoftlyWithThisPair.md

 _(Then JONATHAN codes something furiously.
 Several repetitions of the same scene.
 Back to the green bar.)_

+`"12" -> ["12", "21"]`

 **EMMANUEL**
 Generally speaking, the red bar is your friend.
 Of course, don't fall for the distasteful technique consisting in breaking something on purpose.
 No.  Be more subtle.
-Write a large test.  _(JONATHAN writes a large test.)_  Refactor on the red bar.  _(During the following, JONATHAN illustrates what EMMANUEL says.)_  Specifically - fix parts of the code that have nothing to do with it.
+Write a large test.  _(JONATHAN writes a large test.)_ `(Possibly : "123" -> ["123", "132", "213", "231", "312", "321"])`  Refactor on the red bar.  _(During the following, JONATHAN illustrates what EMMANUEL says: possibly dis/align texts; rename; change font)_  Specifically - fix parts of the code that have nothing to do with it.
 On the red bar.
 Aesthetic considerations.
 On the red bar.
 Misspellings.
 On the red bar.
 Curly brackets at end of line.
 On the red bar.

 **JONATHAN**
 Let me add a couple first.